open/close all folders

 - Penny Sanchez of ChalkZone, a Meganekko, Cute Bookworm, and the hero's best friend.
 She has been known to give lectures on quantum physics, as well as being the best student in her class.

-- Spike, the iconic baby dragon of My Little Pony: Friendship Is Magic, is at least four years younger than the mane cast, but more often than not acts as a Straight Man to their antics, usually showing just as much (if not more) maturity and understanding of a situation.
+- Spike, the iconic baby dragon of My Little Pony: Friendship Is Magic, is at least five years younger than the mane cast, but more often than not acts as a Straight Man to their antics, usually showing just as much (if not more) maturity and understanding of a situation.
 However, he often acts his age, usually when jealous or overeager to show results.
 Then again, this is a franchise where the adult characters constantly jump between holding down jobs and excitedly playing Pin-the-Tail-On-The-Donkey.

 - Peedee Fryman from Steven Universe.
 In his debut episode he's gotten a job in his family's restaurant to impress his father, only to get depressed that he's been stuck with the lame mascot position.
 In subsequent episodes he's been promoted to deep fryer and seems much happier.
 His older brother Ronaldo, on the other hand, slacks off and has Peedee cover for him.